-For the past few decades, change and evolution in the F&B industry has been crawling at a snail’s pace.
-Customer behaviour went largely unchanged in these years, too: fine dining was done in fancy restaurants, while takeaway or delivery food was left for the cheaper, more fast-food oriented options.
+For the past few decades, change and evolution in the F&B industry have been crawling at a snail’s pace.
+Customer behaviour went largely unchanged in these years, too: fine dining was done in fancy restaurants, while takeaway or delivery food was left for the cheaper, more fast-food-oriented options.

 This is largely because innovation is almost always sparked by necessity – and the F&B industry we’ve all gotten comfortable with worked near perfectly – until COVID hit.